-From the synthetic tests, we see that the SU peak time is most sensitive to ULVZ thickness and shear velocity reduction; and these two parameters represent a common trade-off encountered in seismology.
-However, for smaller ULVZ thicknesses (e.g., < 20 km), the ScS-SdS differential time shows more sensitive to the ULVZ thickness (Figure 5).
+From these synthetic tests, we see that the SU peak time is most sensitive to ULVZ thickness, but also shear velocity reduction; these two parameters represent a common trade-off encountered in seismology.
+Figure 5 illustrates this trade-off, which is strongest for ULVZ thicknesses > 20 km.
+As seen in Figure 4, smaller thicknesses show ScS-SdS differential times are more sensitive to the ULVZ thickness.
 The constant time contours were calculated from synthetics made for a suite of ULVZ thicknesses and shear velocity reductions.

 3 Dataset and Processing